IBM-Cloud/docs/admin/index.md

 - When displaying a report or log, you can click the ![Download](images/icon_download.png) icon to download the report.

 The following table shows the list of security reports that are generated for {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated.
+Most reports are generated on a daily basis.
+However, the encryption and key management events reports are generated monthly.
+All reports are retained for 90 days in the administration console for your retrieval.
+After that 90 days, the reports are available offline per request from {{site.data.keyword.Bluemix_notm}} for 9 months.
+In total, reports are available for retrieval for up to 1 year.

 *Table 6.
 Security report list*